 - 4. Direct/Indirect Operation Impacts and Mitigation - a.
-Anticipated Emissions

-For this solar project the primary fuel, solar energy, is greenhouse gas-free, but there are two natural gas-fired steam boilers for HTF freeze protection.
-The proposed BSPP project would cause GHG emissions from the above gas-fired boilers, and gasoline and diesel fuel use in the maintenance vehicles, offsite delivery vehicles, staff and employee vehicles, the four emergency fire water pump engines, and four emergency generator engines.
-Another GHG emission source for this proposed project is SF6 from electrical equipment leakage.
+Anticipated Emissions proposed BSPP project would cause GHG emissions from the above gas-fired boilers, and gasoline and diesel fuel use in the maintenance vehicles, offsite delivery vehicles, staff and employee vehicles, the four emergency fire water pump engines, and four emergency generator engines.
+Another GHG emission source for this proposed project is SF_6 from electrical equipment leakage.
 (Ex.
 200, p.
-C.1-77) Operations GHG emissions are shown in staff's Greenhouse Gas Table 3.
+C.1-77) Operations GHG emissions are shown in Staff's Greenhouse Gas Table 3.
 All emissions are converted to CO_2 -equivalent and totaled.